MichaelTMiyoshi/PythonWithMiyoshi/Problems/GoalSheet04.md

 Country abbreviation | List of cities in that country

 The program should give the user options and loop until the user chooses to exit.

+Note: It would be a good idea to use the [citieslatLongPopSample.csv](https://github.com/MichaelTMiyoshi/PythonWithMiyoshi/blob/main/Problems/citiesLatLongPopSample.csv)

 **Problem GS04-02 (CSV data)**